 - Facilitating collaboration in education including facilitating collaboration of special interest groups within education,

-- encourages and supports research in teacher education,
+- Encouraging and supporting research in education,

 “In terms of student achievement, the teacher is a more significant factor than any other kind of school resource.”
 (US National Commission on Teaching and America’s Future)

 “In a completely rational society, the best of us would aspire to be teachers and the rest of us would have to settle for something less, because passing civilization along from one generation to the next ought to be the highest honor and the highest responsibility anyone could have.”
 (Lee Iacocca)

 “Have you ever been at sea in a dense fog, when it seemed as if a tangible white darkness shut you in and the great ship, tense and anxious, groped her way toward the shore with plummet and sounding-line, and you waited with beating heart for something to happen?
 I was like that ship before my education began, only I was without compass or sounding line, and no way of knowing how near the harbor was.”
 (Helen Keller)